leverdeterre/JMOTableViewDescription/README.md

 JMOTableViewDescription is an Objective-C library for easily creating and manage complex structured tableView.

 Why this project?
-1. Apple TableView delegation protocols proposed are simple but not very easy to manipulate when you have to manage 10 differents objets or cells in your TableView.
+* Apple TableView delegation protocols proposed are simple but not very easy to manipulate when you have to manage 10 differents objets or cells in your TableView.
-This situations can produce very complicated algorithms to present the rigth TableViewCell to present a particular object.
+* This situations can produce very complicated algorithms to present the rigth TableViewCell to present a particular object.
-2. It's a very simple way to produce a "grouped tableView" style without having to use the "F*******g" TableView grouped!
-3. SectionHeaderView not reusable?
+* SectionHeaderView not reusable?

 This project present:
-1. A new way to describe your tableView "layout" in a very simple method,
+* A new way to describe your tableView "layout" in a very simple method,
-2. Datasource / Delegate considerably simplified by using this object,
+* Datasource / Delegate considerably simplified by using this object,
+* It's a very simple way to produce a "grouped tableView" style without having to use the "F*******g" TableView grouped!
-3. The code produced using this implementation his highly customizable, reusable and flexible.
+* The code produced using this implementation his highly customizable, reusable and flexible.
 (No more bugs?)
-4. TableView delegate and datasource focus on manipulated objet, no indexPath!
+* TableView delegate and datasource focus on manipulated objet, no indexPath!

 Supported iOS & SDK Versions